leonardgoeke/AnyMOD.jl/docs/src/sets.md

 ### Modes

-All distinct operational modes defined for technologies.
+The set of modes includes operational modes defined for technologies.